digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 ![Google Ads Conversion Tracking Tag](../images/add_google_ads_goal_with_google_tag_manager.png)

-After clicking, note the conversion ID and label to add to Google Tag Manager:
+After clicking, note the conversion ID and label you need to add to Google Tag Manager:

 ![Google Ads Conversion Tracking Tag](../images/google_ads_conversion_tracking_tag.png)

 Then set the tag to fire on the event you want to track as a conversion.
 If the event is a purchase you can also include the revenue amount (Conversion Value), transaction ID and currency code.

+## Gotchas

+Make sure your gtag consent settings are configured for cookie consent.
+Consent settings are available at https://tagmanager.google.com/#/home#tags, select the correct gtag and click through to settings then select 'Show more' > 'Manage default consent settings for data collection' and select the appropriate option.

+In the case of a Google Ads Conversion Tag via GTM, make sure you have a gtag that corresponds to the Google Ads account in question on the site.
+While recently debugging why a conversion tag was labelled as 'inactive' in the Ads interface, I found that the gtag on the site was for another Ads account.
+I added the correct gtag id as a destination which got things working.